-\Please also refer to the Homeless Needs Table in the Needs.xls workbook.
+Please also refer to the Homeless Needs Table in the Needs.xls workbook (to be included in final Annual Action Plan).

 1. Sources of Funds-Identify the private and public resources that the jurisdiction expects to receive during the next year to address homeless needs and to prevent homelessness.
 These include the McKinney-Vento Homeless Assistance Act programs, other special federal, state and local and private funds targeted to homeless individuals and families with children, especially the chronically homeless, the HUD formula programs, and any publicly-owned land or property.
 Please describe, briefly, the jurisdiction's plan for the investment and use of funds directed toward homelessness.